scriptcs/scriptcs.github.com/_posts/2015-03-07-script-libraries.md

 For some deeper insight into design decisions and implementation details have a look at the Script Libraries [Design Document](https://github.com/scriptcs/scriptcs/wiki/Script-Libraries).

 With Script Libraries we're taking the scripting experience another notch.
-You'll now be able to easily share and reuse scripts, all without ever having to create a project :-)
+You’ll now be able to easily share your scripts as NuGet packages, so they can be reused without ever having to create a project or touch Visual Studio :-)

 We really hope you enjoy the new Script Library experience and look forward to your feedback!